ArctosDB/documentation-wiki/_documentation/container.markdown

 anything else; any 1:1 catalog number:barcode ratio is coincidental and likely indicative of data structure problems.

-Q: What should I do differently for \[“vouchers,” “tissues”, herbarium sheets, slides, whale skeletons, lots, subsamples, etc.\]
+Q: What should I do differently for \["vouchers," "tissues", herbarium sheets, slides, whale skeletons, lots, subsamples, etc.\]

 A: Nothing.
 All of the above (and much more) is tracked in Arctos under one system.
-A system which must be modified for “special” situations is almost certainly also lacking in “normal” usage.
+A system which must be modified for "special" situations is almost certainly also lacking in "normal" usage.

-Q: What “numbers” should I use?
+Q: What "numbers" should I use?

-A: Anything unique within your “globe” is sufficient; the larger the “globe,” the more you one can do with the data.
+A: Anything unique within your "globe" is sufficient; the larger the "globe," the more you one can do with the data.
 Arctos currently has a system-wide unique key on barcodes, which allows us to deploy Arctos-wide tools which are used to track objects loaned to other Arctos collections, create loans (including those which include material from